 Rapid adoption of technology is changing the scene quickly.There is no need to pay 2000 shillings on the minibus fare to the bank.Probably no need for the bank.

+Silly institution I was paying is slower to change and me,foreigner failing to trust.This new world is leapfrogging the duplicate forms and archaic chequebook as money speeds up its journey transferred by phone.Mobile money is reaching the heart of the communities, instantaneously and imaginatively.
+Reliability, accuracy,speed, safety.Shops are beginning to be money mobile as are schools and institutions.
 Mobile magic money is here to enhance and empower.Will it be a tool for international payments?
 Could we tip our mango growers for instance, if his or her number is on the fruit?
 Will the phone companies be as problematic as the old banks?
 Will greed rob or will this accessible transfer system set millions free?
 The Gates Foundation have a vision of the latter.
 Pray it is so.

 Uganda is a goldmine of talent,strong spirit,courage and endeavour.
 It’s all around me and that talent’s seismic activity just needs to break out of the crust and be free.